Outline of Nepal

 The following outline is provided as an overview of and topical guide to Nepal:

-Nepal is a landlocked sovereign state in South Asia.
+Federal Democratic Republic of Nepal – a landlocked sovereign state in South Asia.
 The country is bordered to the north by China, and to the south, east, and west by India.
 The Himalayas in the country's northern region has eight of the world's ten highest mountains, including Mount Everest, called Sagarmatha in Nepali.